Ai4Math/MATLAB-GUI/vector_field_plot/README.md

 Welcome to the Vector Field Plotting GUI, a MATLAB application designed to empower you with the ability to visualize vector fields in both 2D and 3D.
 This app provides an intuitive and user-friendly interface to input vector components and generate corresponding vector field plots.

 ## How It Works
-### Base Design
+### Design Overview
 <img src="demo/vector_field_base.png" width="600"/>
 The Vector Field Plotting GUI is thoughtfully designed to offer users a simple and friendly interface.
 Here's a breakdown of the app's components and how it functions:

-- **Input Components**: At the core of the app are three input boxes, allowing you to specify the X, Y, and Z components of the vector field you wish to visualize.
+- **Input Components**: At the core of the app are three input boxes, allowing you to specify the X, Y, and Z components of the vector field you wish to visualize corresponding to r = <x,y,z>.
 These components are the building blocks of your vector field plot.

 - **Plotting Range**: The app also provides an option to define the range of the plotting region.
 By default, this range spans from -3 to 3, but you can customize it to focus on specific areas of interest within the vector field.